kbickham/iLife_Robotic_Vaccum_v3s_Reverse_Engineer/README.md

 7am:

  I've found some good references over the past few weeks, as I've been pretty busy.
-I'm reading all I can / doing some coding problems until Jiu Jitsu at moon, Then I'm gonna take a crack at this thing.
+I'm reading all I can / doing some coding problems until Jiu Jitsu at noon, Then I'm gonna take a crack at this thing.

 -YouTube video from a European seminar on reverse engineering an SD ( will post link later ) I